Pasquale Rizzoli

 Pasquale Rizzoli (9 April 1871, Bologna–30 January 1953) was an Italian sculptor.
 He was born to a family of wealthy merchants and was married to Adelinda Serra Zanetti in May, 1896.
 Rizzoli was a student of Salvino Salvini at the Accademia di Belle Arti of Bologna.
 In addition to his most famous bronze sculpture that, made in 1903, which is found in the Parco della Montagnola in Bologna, many of his works are in the cemetery Certosa of Bologna.

 Style

-Rizzoli’s artistic style is characterized by a mix of realism, with an interest in the effects of light, and the emerging art nouveau.
+Rizzoli's artistic style is characterized by a mix of realism, with an interest in the effects of light, and the emerging Art Nouveau.
 This combination is evident in his sculpture for the Possenti-Vecchi family in which he uses the realist style for the faces but has many ornamental details on the same tomb.

 As time progressed he began increasingly to favour the art nouveau style over his realism past.
-His mature style can be see in the monumental tomb for the Ferrari family (1928).
+His mature style can be seen in the monumental tomb for the Ferrari family (1928).

 In the later stages of his life, Rizzoli faced a difficult dichotomy: the desire to make sculptures faced with his disdain of the public taste for art, which he found lacking.
 Rizzoli did not seek to renovate his style and stopped having exhibits of his works.